BIP: 324

 The following table lists currently defined message type IDs:

-The message types may be updated separately after BIP finalization.
+Additional message types may be added separately after BIP finalization.

 Signaling specification